Home

 City of Vernon staff and Council Members, District of Coldstream staff, and Regional District of North Okanagan Parks staff are also in attendance at the monthly meetings.

-To view an interactive online map of trails in the Greater Vernon Area, visit:
+To view an interactive online ArcGIS map of trails in the Greater Vernon Area, visit:

 - or click link below: